Anna Terruwe

 Terruwe’s career was not without its challenges.
 As a woman in a male-dominated field, she faced skepticism and discrimination.
 Her outspoken views made her a polarizing figure.
 Despite this, she remained committed to her mission, often describing her work as a divine calling.

-Her collaboration with American psychiatrist Conrad Baars further extended her influence.
+Her collaboration with Conrad Baars, a Dutch psychiatrist who emigrated to America after the second World War, further extended her influence.
 Together, they brought the affirmation theory to an international audience, particularly within Catholic circles in the United States.
 Their work inspired a new generation of Catholic mental health professionals and enriched discussions about the intersection of faith and science.

 Final Years and Enduring Influence